Virginia–Virginia Tech football rivalry: 2018: The Fumble Touchdown

-The '18 rivalry game saw the first overtime game, and perhaps the most dramatic fourth quarter, thus far in the long series.
+The 2018 rivalry game saw the first overtime game, and perhaps the most dramatic fourth quarter, thus far in the long series.
 Virginia had high hopes of ending the 14-game losing streak against a Tech team that had mostly limped through the season.
 But Virginia Tech led 14–0 at halftime, only to fall behind by a touchdown with only two minutes remaining.
 On the ensuing Tech drive, the Hokies drove to the redzone.
 Hokie running back Steven Peoples fumbled the ball inside the five-yard line but it was recovered by wide receiver Hezekiah Grimsley in the endzone for a touchdown.
 The game then went into overtime and the Hokies managed only a field goal.
 Virginia completed a pass to the Hokie 14 on their first play, but quarterback Bryce Perkins fumbled on the next, and it was recovered by the defense to end the game, with a most unlikely Virginia Tech victory that extended their winning streak to 15 and bowl streak to 26.
-Despite the rivalry loss, Virginia went on to defeat South Carolina in the 2018 Belk Bowl, while Virginia Tech lost to Cincinnati in the 2018 Military Bowl.
+Despite the rivalry loss, Virginia went on to dominate South Carolina 28–0 in the 2018 Belk Bowl, while Virginia Tech lost to Cincinnati in the 2018 Military Bowl.